koraktor/rubikon/README.md

 If you run this application it will just print `Hello World!`.

-You can also add command-line options to your appication using `command`:
+You can also add command-line options to your application using `command`:

-    class MyApplication < Rubikon::Application
+    class MyApplication < Rubikon::Application::Base

       command :hello do
         puts 'Hello World!'